ybrenning/swtp-2021-12/frontend/greenide/ROADMAP.md

         when changing files & clicking on webview buttons so methods and config get refreshed without pressing the button in home-segment [X] fix folder location string for windows
-    [ ] focus on line when clicking item in treeview [X] make range for hoverprovoder correctly
+    [X] focus on line when clicking item in treeview [X] make range for hoverprovoder correctly
     [ ] parse config elements from configItems.json into config webview [ ] backend doesnt respond (Error 400)
-    [X] use getFunctions() in other files so no need to provide functions [ ] make sidePanelHome.ts with use of getFunctions() [ ] make JavaDocumentSymbolProvider into new file [ ] Update Website
+    [X] use getFunctions() in other files so no need to provide functions [ ] Update Website
     [ ] rename all kanzi occurences to genereic method names [ ] Remove test cases / comments